 I’m a researcher in evolutionnary biology graduated from the Muséum National d’Histoire Naturelle in Paris.
 I studied social wasps since college, especially hornets of the genus Vespa.
 My first research subject was the invasive species Vespa velutina, a bee-hawking wasp arrived in France in early 2000’s and currently spreading across Europe.
-I keep working on this subject, but my research has progressively reached a broader taxonomic scale.
+I keep working on this subject, but my research has progressively shifted toward the study of communities of bees and wasps.
 I focus on the evolution of phenotypes such as color or forms through morphometrics methods with bees and wasps as main subject.

 Vespa velutina worker hawking in front of a bee colony to capture incoming honey-bees in Indonesia (A. Perrard)

 From 2013 to 2015, I was a post-doctoral fellow at the American Museum of Natural History.
 I worked on the wing shape variation in Yellow-jackets and Hornets and the use of geometric morphometrics in phylogenetic reconstruction.

 Since 2016, I am studying mimicry between wasps and bees and its potential effects on pollinator decline, first at the Museum National d’Histoire Naturelle and now at the laboratory iEES Paris as a Maitre de conférence of the University Paris Diderot.

 Adrien Perrard, Perrard, Perrard. perrard. adrien adrien.perrard aperrard adrien.perrard Adrien Perrard, Perrard, Perrard. perrard. adrien adrien.perrard aperrard adrien.perrard